 Can I still study abroad even though I am undocumented/DACA-mented?

 - If you are DACA-mented, yes!
 There is a process called Advance Parole.
-The International Office has great information on this and can help guide you every step of the way.
+Texas Global (formerly International Office) has great information on this and can help guide you every step of the way.

 Why am I marked as an International Texas Resident?